O-AvA/mma_money_making_algorithm/README.md

 ## Acknowledements

 Massive thanks to Erik Prjadka for his invaluable advice throughout, teaching me about data science principles and which machine learning method to use.
-Also to Sjoerd Visser for bringing me up to date on modern machine learning and coding standards and practices.
+Also to Sjoerd Visser for bringing me up to date on machine learning and coding standards and practices.

 ## Sources
 - www.ufcstats.com